peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 - It reduces the number of resources required by the ACME server, since the authentication and authorization of the requestor is asserted with OpenID Connect Federation 1.0.
 - It defines how to use and validate a basic OpenID Connect Federation component, called Entity Configuration, that is a signed JWT published in a well-known resource (`/.well-known/openid-federation`) without requiring the `/.well-known/acme-challenge/{token}` endpoint.
 - It removes the requirement for the authentication of an entity and the provisioning of the *acme-challenge token*, since the authorization mechanisms is built on top of the trust evaluation model as defined in OpenID Connect Federation 1.0.
-- It extends the ACME `newOrder` endpoint, defining a new payload identifier type called `openid-federation`.
+- It extends the ACME `newOrder` resource, defining a new payload identifier type called `openid-federation`.
 - It defines how the OpenID Federation Entity Statements can be used for the publication of the X.509 certificates, by a trust anchor or intermediate, that was previously issued with ACME.

 # Audience Target and Use Cases